haddocking/refine-EM-complexes/analysis/README.md

 Running this script is done via the terminal:
 `chimera --nogui --script "CCcalculate_wref.py <model> <reference-model> <density-map> <resolution>`

-### Molprobity
+### Molprobity and CABLAM

-To calculate Ramachandran outliers, rotamer outliers and the clash score, [Molprobity](http://molprobity.biochem.duke.edu) was used with default settings.
+To calculate C$\alpha$ outliers, Ramachandran outliers, rotamer outliers and the clash score, [Molprobity](http://molprobity.biochem.duke.edu) was used with default settings.

 ### Secondary structure

 Secondary structure elements were calculated using [stride](http://webclu.bio.wzw.tum.de/stride/) using default settings.

 ---